Updated – 08/02/2021 – Soft delete for Azure file shares is now enabled by default!

 Azure Backup supports only 200 snapshots per file share limit at any given point in time.
 This is the current restriction of the platform to make sure your snapshots are durable.
 You could, for example, schedule 190 days as a daily backup, and 10 years as a yearly backup (190+10=200 snapshots), and so on and so forth…

-Additionally, Microsoft has added on-demand snapshots (backup) so you can take up to ten times backup per day (manually triggered), as well as one daily scheduled backup, so a total of 11 snapshots per day you can take ONLY.
+Additionally, Microsoft has added on-demand snapshots (backup) so you can take up to ten times backups per day (manually triggered), as well as one daily scheduled backup, so a total of 11 snapshots per day you can take ONLY.

 The reason behind this restriction is to protect you from running out of snapshots support which is 200.
 And when you try to trigger more than 10 manual backups per day, you will receive the following error.
 The Error Message below will be updated to reflect the current limitation.